python-amazon-mws/python-amazon-mws/README.md

 ### Tests

-Tests are run with pytest.
-We test against Python 2.7 and supported Python 3.x versions with Travis.
+Tests are run with `pytest`.
+We test against Python 3.4+ using GitHub Actions, on latest Ubuntu, Mac, and Windows OSes.

 ### Documentation